Perfect Draft: 3rd in a 12-Team ESPN PPR League

 The added benefit to drafting near a turn is that the space between picks is short.
 Worst case scenario, four receivers out of the five recommended at my current pick would be gone.
 That would instantly bump their value at that draft cost and lend some credibility to passing on them at 2.10.
 Preferred targets in the third round based on 4for4 projections were (in order): Larry Fitzgerald, Doug Baldwin, Adam Thielen, Tyreek Hill, and then Mike Evans.

 The process for taking a second running back worked out.
 In doing so, it allowed me to draft the receivers on the list closer to their ADP.
 In this situation, the decision came down to team situation.
-The Draft Analyzer projects four of the five receivers to score within eight points of each other.
+The Draft Hero projects four of the five receivers to score within eight points of each other.
 However, Baldwin has the earliest ADP pointing to the largest cost savings drafting him at 28th overall.
 His recent injury concerns are worrisome, but no updates have been provided.
 For the purposes of this draft, it was assumed he’d be ready for Week 1.

 Looking at my team through the first three, I had two primary running backs for their respective teams along with a primary receiver for his team.
 Despite the long wait ahead of me before my next pick, these starting three gave me flexibility for my fourth-round selection.